ruslankiakhin/fullstack-assignment/frontend/mock-server/README.md

 # Mock-server

-This folder contains a simple mock server that can be used to accomplish the bonus task (fetching the data from a server).
+This folder contains a simple mock server that can be used to accomplish the frontend task (fetching the data from a server).
 It uses [json-server](https://github.com/typicode/json-server) under the hood.

 ## How to run the server
 1. Install the dependencies: